elisetnp/data_snippets/README.md

 ## Dedication

-✨ to my amazing work buddies who have been a constant source of inspiration and support ✨
+✨ to my amazing buddies who have been a constant source of inspiration and support ✨